-Amy Winehouse based just about all of her self-penned songs on her own experiences.
+Amy Winehouse based the majority, if not all, of her self-penned songs on her own experiences.
 "Some Unholy War" is thought to be about her then future husband Blake Fielding-Civil.

 It describes how she would fight both with him and for him if he were in battle—the "unholy war" may have been the couple's battle with addiction.

 "Sea of Love" — Tom Waits

 Originally a hit for Phil Phillips in 1959, Tom Waits' cover was recorded for the 1989 movie "Sea of Love," starring Al Pacino.